 Windows, external doors and joinery

 Repair category 2

 Notes The seals to a number of the double glazed window units have failed resulting in condensation between the panes of glass.
-There is a degree of general wear and tear to the window installation consistent with its age and use.
-It should be appreciated that double glazed replacement windows can be problematic and over time.
-The operations can be affected and the opening mechanisms damaged.
-Ongoing maintenance should be anticipated.
+Ongoing maintenance to the units and mechanisms should be anticipated.

 External decorations

 Repair category 1

-Notes There is weathering of external timbers.
+Notes The renewal of paintwork should be anticipated in places in due course.